flashlightministries/biblefact/_posts/2017-10-06-presidential-authority.md

 ### The Claim:

-The Bible gives President Trump the moral authority to use whatever force necessary, including assassination or even war, to take out an evildoer.
-This claim was made by Robert Jeffress in the Washington Post on August 8, 2017.
+Texas pastor Robert Jeffress claims that "the Bible gives President Trump the moral authority to use whatever force necessary, including assassination or even war, to take out an evildoer."

 ### Is it Biblical?